We will be closing at 2pm on Friday 6th December. Phones will be unmanned until we open at 8.30am on Monday 9th December.

 Floor Space and Exhibition Stand Design:

 The average trade show exhibitor spends 40 percent of their budget on their exhibit alone.
+17% of exhibitors we surveyed spent over £5000 on trade show expenses.
 This includes the cost of designing an exhibit (12 percent of costs) and renting booth space (28 percent of costs).

 This makes it a good idea to allocate about 40 percent of your total budget to your trade show exhibition stand’s design and floor space.
 These costs are easy to calculate if you know which trade show you will be attending and have its pricing information.